By Debra Bathman & Edric Thompson, CERDEC Public Affairs & OutreachApril 7, 2009

 While working as an engineer in the U.S. Army Communications-Electronics Research, Development and Engineering Center environmental test lab, Zalewski, a senior at Norwich University in Northfield, Vt., saw a way to increase safety assurance for the Warfighter by improving a test apparatus for violent battery venting.

-Zalewski's experience in the CERDEC Command and Control Directorate, or C2D, Quick Reaction and Battle Command Support Division, or QR&BCS, is just one example of the developmental opportunities available to students throughout the region as CERDEC relocates its mission to Aberdeen Proving Ground.
+Zalewski's experience in the CERDEC Command and Control Directorate Quick Reaction and Battle Command Support Division is just one example of the developmental opportunities available to students throughout the region as CERDEC relocates its mission to Aberdeen Proving Ground, Md.

 "Rapid battery venting can have devastating effects.
-When rechargeable batteries rapidly release gas, the pressure release can physically damage the battery compartment and potentially injure the operator," Zalewski said.
+When rechargeable batteries rapidly release gas, the pressure release can physically damage the battery compartment and potentially injure the operator," said Zalewski.

-"The Army has gone to great lengths to test for safe venting, but with the increase of smaller, battery-dependent equipment, we need to assess high pressure in smaller compartments," he said.
+"The Army has gone to great lengths to test for safe venting, but with the increase of smaller, battery-dependent equipment, we need to assess high pressure in smaller compartments," said Zalewski.
 "I designed a valve system that will help simulate a battery cell catastrophically bursting in these conditions."

 After finishing a fluid dynamics course, Zalewski saw an opportunity to apply classroom lessons to a real-world situation and vice versa.
 He proposed the valve system as part of his senior project, and CERDEC agreed to sponsor him.